StrangeGirlMurph/obsidian-wikipedia-search/README.md

 - **Include the articles intro** (the first paragraph)
    Add `{intro}` somewhere in your template in the settings.
 This will be replaced with the articles introduction.
 (Note: It can be pretty long!)
 - **Multiple templates**
-   Add multiple template options in the settings and dynamically select the one you want for your specific use case.
+   Add multiple template options in the settings and dynamically select the one you want for your specific use case when linking.
 - **Small workflow optimization settings**
    Go through the settings to optimize the plugin for your specific workflow.